Last Updated on

 As long as you eat in local places and grab some snacks from the street you will find very cheap food.

-However, there are many restaurants located in city centres where the food is not cheap at all.
+However, there are many restaurants located in city centers where the food is not cheap at all.

 The same food in the local restaurant can cost 10 times more in a touristy place, so be careful to check the prices before ordering.